freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-hardware-data.rst

 ...) you can create a dedicated plugin.

-This plugin acts as a "translator" from Freedomotic generic commands to protocol specific commands and viceversa.
+This plugin acts as a "translator" from Freedomotic generic commands to protocol specific commands and vice versa.

 Read data from hardware
 -----------------------

-Your plugin will read data from the protocol and translate them into Freedomotic events to be notified to the framework.
-The event you want to notify usually is a
+Your plugin will read data from the protocol and translate it into Freedomotic events to be notified to the framework.
+The event you want to notify is usually a
 `ProtocolRead </javadoc/it/freedomotic/events/ProtocolRead.html>`__
 event; take a look at `how to listen and notify events </content/make-your-plugin-send-and-listen-events>`__ tutorial.